alberthun/legacy-sense-docs/guides/001-devices/003-android-sdk.md

 Reach.initWithAPIKey(context, apiKey, reachConfig)
 ```

+The app can then [get the sensor data](#getting-sensor-data-events) and handle the networking to send the data to an external endpoint.

+#### Using the Reach Callback
-One more version of the method is available that lets you asynchronously intercept if the initialization was successful or not.
+A version of the method is available that lets you asynchronously intercept if the initialization was successful or not.
 ```java
 ReachConfig config = new ReachConfig();
 config.setIngressURL("<YOUR SDK ENDPOINT>");